Skip to content

 What the Competitor Had

 Comparison pages.
-The competitor had 7 head-to-head comparison pages on their site: "[Competitor] vs SurveyMonkey," "[Competitor] vs Typeform," "[Competitor] vs Google Forms," and so on.
+The competitor had 7 head-to-head comparison pages on their site: "[Competitor] vs Collabstr," "[Competitor] vs Billo," "[Competitor] vs Insense," and so on.
 Each page included feature comparison tables, pricing breakdowns, and honest assessments of where alternatives had strengths.
 These pages were the primary source ChatGPT and Gemini used when making recommendations.

 FAQ content targeting buying queries.
-The competitor had a 40-page help center structured as direct answers to questions like "What is the best survey tool for NPS?" and "How to collect product feedback at scale."
+The competitor had a 40-page help center structured as direct answers to questions like "How to get brand deals as a new creator" and "Best platforms to find UGC sponsorships."
 Each page opened with a direct answer in the first sentence, exactly the format AI engines prefer to retrieve and recommend.

 Wikipedia presence.
 The competitor had a Wikipedia article with 12 citations.
 Wikipedia is one of the most referenced sources by ChatGPT (47.9% of ChatGPT's cited sources trace back to Wikipedia).
 This single asset gave the competitor a persistent entity signal that reinforced every other recommendation.

 Strong Reddit mentions.
-The competitor's team and user community had generated 60+ genuine mentions across r/SaaS, r/startups, r/ProductManagement, and r/CustomerSuccess.
+The competitor's team and user community had generated 60+ genuine mentions across r/UGCcreators, r/influencermarketing, r/socialmedia, and r/Entrepreneur.
 Perplexity sources 46.7% of its recommendations from Reddit.
 The competitor was deeply embedded in the platform that Perplexity trusts most.

 What Responses Had